Developing new treatments for cardiac disease using zebrafish

-Dr. Xu's Zebrafish Genetics Laboratory is affiliated with the Department of Biochemistry and Molecular Biology Research at Mayo Clinic.
+Dr. Xu's Zebrafish Genetics Laboratory is affiliated with the Department of Biochemistry and Molecular Biology Research and the Department of Cardiovascular Medicine at Mayo Clinic.

 The Zebrafish Genetics Laboratory research team works with these organizations to expand their studies in cardiomyopathy: